openwisp/ansible-openwisp2/README.md

     username: admin
     password: admin

-Substitute `openwisp2.mydomain.com` with your hostname.
+Substitute `openwisp2.mydomain.com` with your production server's hostname.

 Now proceed with the following steps: